 Research Methods in Child and Youth Study half unit Prerequisites: CHYS 1110 and MATH 2209 (MATH 2209 may be taken concurrently with permission of the department) An overview of current research methodology with applications to the field of child and youth study.
 Emphasis is placed on the student's ability to evaluate the quality and potential for application of research in this field.
-Note: Students who have received credit for Child Study 311 may not take this course for credit.

-Practicum I: Preschool half unit
+Practicum I: Preschool